-By default, the iOS allows character limit anywhere between 150 – 230 characters and Android notification tray allows anywhere between 450 – 650 characters.
+By default, the iOS allows a character limit anywhere between 150 – 230 characters, and the Android notification tray allows anywhere between 450 – 650 characters.
 However, if you wish to get the best response to your push notifications, we strongly recommend a message which is not longer than 40 – 50 characters.
 The message is clear: crispness=better mobile messaging.
 Essentially, keep the length of your push notifications short.

 Over time, it has been observed that brief and succinct messages get the job done better than lengthy phrases which users might tune out.